rust-lang/book/nostarch/chapter10.md

 a set of particular cases that the compiler will consider, and if your code fits these cases, you don’t need to write the lifetimes explicitly.

 The elision rules don’t provide full inference.
-If there is still ambiguity as to what lifetimes the references have after Rust applies the rules, the compiler won’t guess what the lifetime of the remaining references should be.
+If there is still ambiguity about what lifetimes the references have after Rust applies the rules, the compiler won’t guess what the lifetime of the remaining references should be.
 Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.